 Urban legends and ghost stories are one thing, but what of the people who seek fame and fortune from their paranormal claims?
-People have been fabricating out of this world experiences for centuries, and as culture and technology shifts and develops, the tricks just keep getting better.
+People have been fabricating out-of-this-world experiences for centuries, and as culture and technology shift and develop, the tricks just keep getting better.
 Here are seven of the biggest paranormal hoaxes in history.

 The Fox Sisters

 March 31st, 1848, the night before the foolish holiday known for trickery and hijinks, Maggie and Kate Fox came to their mother about an eerie occurrence in their home in Hydesville, New York.
 There were rumors around town that a murder had taken place on their property years before, and the 14 and 11-year-old girls claimed the spirit of the victim still resided in their home—and they could speak to him.
 The girls and the mother would pose questions to the spirit, and it would respond with strange knocking.